adamjakab/BeetsPluginGoingRunning/README.md

 ### Flavours
 The flavours section serves the purpose of defining named queries.
-If you have 5 different high intensity trainings different in length but sharing queries about bpm, mood and loudness, you can create a single definition, called flavour, here and reuse that flavour in your different trainings with the `use_flavours` key.
+If you have 5 different high intensity trainings different in length but sharing queries about bpm, mood and loudness, you can create a single definition here, called flavour, and reuse that flavour in your different trainings with the `use_flavours` key.

 ```yaml
 goingrunning: